1925–26 FAI Cup: Notes

-A. From 1923-1936, the FAI Cup was known as the Free State Cup.
+A. From 1923 to 1936, the FAI Cup was known as the Free State Cup.

 B. Attendances were calculated using gate receipts which limited their accuracy as a large proportion of people, particularly children, attended football matches in Ireland throughout the 20th century for free by a number of means.
 However, in the instances of capacity crowds attending, this practice might not have been as common as usual or have had as large an effect on actual attendances.

 C. The official attendance of 25,000 was a record for the first five FAI Cup finals and the joint highest official attendance for the first ten.